 This workshop is in development and not yet complete.

-• Decide what kind of map best conveys their research or contextualizes their study;
+• Decide what kind of map best conveys your research or contextualizes your study area;

-• Upload datasets into QGIS, as well as edit and symbolize data layers;
+• Load datasets into QGIS and style them as data layers;

-• Compose a map layout that includes a title, scale bar, legend, and north arrow; and
+• Compose a map that includes a title, scale bar, legend, and north arrow; and

-• Export this map into formats compatible for print and digital publication.
+• Export this map into formats compatible with print and digital publication.

 Audience

 Geospatial novices welcome!
 No prior experience with mapping is necessary, though familiarity with QGIS is helpful.
-You are encouraged to explore our workshops Intro to QGIS, Tools and Workflows in QGIS, and Plugins in QGIS in that order for a gentle introduction.
+Before taking this workshop, you are encouraged to explore our Intro to QGIS, Tools and Workflows in QGIS, and Plugins in QGIS offerings in that order for a gentle introduction.

-If your goal is to map your research area or want to map your research area, or show your data points on a basemap, this workshop is for you.
+If your goal is to map your research area or visualize research data, this workshop is for you.
 However, if you are looking to conduct more advanced spatial analysis on your data, we recommend the QGIS workshops listed above.
 If you realize you actually want to make interactive and dynamic web-based maps that can be embedded in a website or shared via a link, check out our Webmapping Workshop.
 Finally, if you don’t know what kind of output you want just yet, we encourage you to explore our resource for Telling Spatial Stories.
 Here, you will be guided through choosing an output format and tools that serve your purpose, skillset, and timeframe.

 Before the Workshop